KwiiHours/EcosiaDark/README.md

 </p>

 <br/><br/>
-## ⚠️ IMPORTANT:

-A recent update to Ecosia has broken Ecosia Darkmode.
-An update which fixes all such issues has been uploaded, and will be rolling out as soon as each respective browser approves it.
-Thank you for understanding.

-<br/><br/>
 ## How To:  Web Store Installation
 The easiest way to install Ecosia Darkmode is through each browser's respective add-on/extention store.<br/>
 In some cases you may need to refresh the browser on first install for changes to take effect.